AviaGames raises $40M to diversify mobile skill-based gaming

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

-AviaGames has raised $40 million to diversify mobile skill-based gaming where players can compete against each other for cash prizes.
+AviaGames has raised $40 million to diversify mobile skill-based gaming, where players can compete against each other for cash prizes.

-The funding is a pretty big win for the female founders of Mountain View, California-based AviaGames, and it’s an endorsement for their strategy of creating an inclusive competition platform for everybody.
+The funding is a pretty big win for the female founders of the Mountain View, California-based AviaGames, and it’s an endorsement for their strategy of creating an inclusive competition platform for everybody.
 But it’s a competitive market.
-AviaGames hopes to catch up to rivals such as Skillz, which went public in December 2020.
+AviaGames hopes to catch up to rivals such as Skillz, which went public in December.

 The money came from ACME Capital (yes, no joke, that’s their name), Washington Harbour Partners and Powerhouse Capital.
 Previous investors including Makers Fund and Galaxy Digital also participated in the round.
 The new capital will be used to accelerate player acquisition, develop new games on the platform, and expand its team and international presence.